How to avoid the sludge practices your customers hate

 Communicate clearly

-Take an audit of your customer-facing processes and ensure you are using straightforward language that’s easy for everyone to understand, avoiding internal collections jargon, numerical calculations or complex terms that could confuse customers.
-Ensure all communications are transparent, concise, and focused on practical solutions.
-The simplest approach is to make information accessible to people of all abilities by lowering the bar to understanding, helping customers make informed decisions without feeling overwhelmed or lost in technical details.
-This reduces barriers and supports better outcomes, which is in line with Consumer Duty principles.
+The simplest approach is to make information accessible to people of all abilities.
+This helps customers to make informed decisions without feeling overwhelmed or lost in technical details.
+It reduces barriers and supports better outcomes, which is in line with Consumer Duty principles.

 Simplify processes